 iPhone 8: Meanwhile Verizon offers 24-month installment plans for the iPhone 8 (starting at $29.16 per month) and iPhone 8 Plus (starting at $33.33 per month).

 Of course, Big Red also sells the iPhone at its full retail price, which starts at $699 for the iPhone 8 (64GB) and $799 for the iPhone 8 Plus (64GB).

 Best Buy sells the latest iPhones tied to your choice of AT&T, Sprint or Verizon.
 If you're interested in an iPhone X, you can save $250 at Best Buy, though those savings will come in the form of a Best Buy Gift Card.
 Furthermore, Best Buy says you'll need to trade in an eligible iPhone, and that the deal is only available at its brick-and-mortar stores.

 Should you turn to Apple for one of its new phones, you'll pay $999 for the iPhone X, or $49.91 per month if you buy the phone through the company's iPhone Upgrade Program, which adds two years of AppleCare+ coverage plus the option to upgrade to a new phone in a year's time.
-Both the 64GB and 256GB models of the iPhone X will arrive a week from now, meaning you'll get the phone before Christmas if you order today.
+Apple promises next day delivery for both the 64GB and 256GB models of the iPhone X; you can also arrange for same-day pickup if you live near an Apple Store.